Written by Megan Davenport, featuring Maureen Cohon, Mendon-Upton Regional School District

 All of this information not only built initial knowledge for teachers, but it created a resource hub that could be referenced again and again.

-Breaking down the “How”in a
+Breaking down the “How”

 Once Maureen built in the “why” (the vision and purpose of mapping), she added resources to support the “how.”
 One resource that is particularly helpful for teachers is a rubric.
 Though units are continuously re-visited, revised, and re-invented with no “end point”, when teachers’ maps reach a “Proficient” status on the team’s rubric, they are ready to go “live” and be published to a public site for parents, students, and community members to see.
 Maureen shared that, as a parent, she appreciates the idea of transparency even more, so she can know what’s occurring in her child’s classroom and support that learning at home.